isfttr/ArchLabs_on_MacBook/README.md

 ## What is not working yet

-- **Battery**: it is not optimized so it is consuming more than it should, even though the computer is operating in a lower capacity than while in MacOS.
-Currently, I'm using the Xfce Power Manager which is easy to setup and gives me an estimate for the battery consumption when the computer is not plugged.
-If you're looking for a quick fix, I have found in the past solutions that involved `tlp`.
-Before the current installation, I used it but not enough to say if it made a difference.
-Another possible solution might be to switch of graphical components that consume power and are not needed in the day-to-day activies.
 - **Keyboard**: it is backlit but currently that function is not available.
 Didn't try to solve this one yet because it is not a huge problem.
 The other problem is that the